 What is a corneal abrasion?

-A corneal abrasion is a scratch on the surface of the cornea.
-The cornea is the clear outer layer on the front of the eye.
-Corneal abrasions are usually very painful because of all the nerves in the cornea.
+A corneal abrasion is a scratch on the surface of the cornea, which is the clear outer layer on the front of your eye.
+Corneal abrasions are usually very painful.

 What is the cause?

 Corneal abrasions can be caused by:

 - Getting poked or hit in your eye

 - Getting scratched in your eye with any object, such as a fingernail, comb, or twig

 - Getting something in your eye, such as a splinter, dirt, or eye makeup

 - Chipped or cracked contact lenses, or wearing lenses too long

 - Redness, pain, and watery eyes